Nuvocargo raises $12M to digitize the freight logistics industry – TechCrunch

 “Just imagine, because you are dealing with so many different parties, you lose visibility on what’s going on.
 If you want a snapshot of — what did I spend end-to-end? — you actually have to go through all these email chains or faxes or texts with different providers,” Chhugani explained.
 “Some of them might be in another country.
 So [Nuvocargo] just creates more visibility throughout the process, from where the goods literally are to visibility around your finances.”

 But Nuvocargo is thinking beyond the actual movement of goods.
-The company is also starting to offer customs brokerage, comprehensive cross-border cargo insurance, and factoring, or short-term account receivable finance.
-The last of these solves an especially difficult pain point for trucking companies, who sometimes must wait up to net-90 days to be paid.
+The company is also starting to offer customs brokerage, comprehensive cross-border cargo insurance and factoring, or short-term account receivable finance.
+The last of these solves an especially difficult pain point for trucking companies, which sometimes must wait up to net-90 days to be paid.

-The approach has caught investors’ eyes: nearly one year after announcing it had raised a $5.3 million seed round, the company has closed on a $12 million Series A funding led by QED Investors and with injections from David Velez, Michael Ronen, Raymond Tonsing, FJ Labs and Clocktower.
+The approach has caught investors’ eyes: Nearly one year after announcing it had raised a $5.3 million seed round, the company has closed on a $12 million Series A funding led by QED Investors and with injections from David Velez, Michael Ronen, Raymond Tonsing, FJ Labs and Clocktower.
 Investors NFX and ALLVP, which participated in the previous round, also participated.

 The “holy grail” of their new offerings, as Chhugani called it, is trade financing.
 Because Nuvocargo will already have a relationship with companies, including an understanding of credit and fraud risk, its hope is that it can offer financial products at a competitive rate.